Management keeps close watch on liquid asset availability and performance.

 The Quick Ratio is similar to the Current Ratio, except that the Inventories figure is subtracted from Current Assets in the ratio numerator.
 This reflects the common belief that inventories are the least liquid of Current Assets.

-The true liquidity of the firm's inventories assets depends somewhat on the firm's industry and the nature of it's business.
+The true liquidity of the firm's inventory assets depends somewhat on the firm's industry and the nature of its business.
 With this knowledge, management can judge which is the more appropriate liquidity metric for this firm—Current Ratio or Quick Ratio.

 How Do You Calculate Quick Ratio?